atruttmann/atruttmann.github.io/README.md

 - [ ] Determine projects to showcase and make content/images for each
 - [ ] Upload updated resume
 - [ ] Consider adding more videos
+- [ ] Write more about being a Design Technologist

 After inital publication